 With a less-saturated color now set as my Foreground color and my blend mode set to Saturation, I'll paint over any balloons that need their saturation level reduced, adjusting my brush size with the left and right bracket keys on the keyboard and changing the Tolerance value in the Options Bar as needed.
 Here, we see the difference in saturation as I paint over one of the other orange balloons.
 The top part of the balloon (where I've painted) shows the reduced saturation.
 The bottom part (where I haven't painted yet) still shows the original saturation:

 I'll continue painting over any other balloons that need their saturation reduced.
 Here's the finished result:

 The Brightness Problem

-First, I’ll set the colors in the image back to what they were originally by going up to the File menu at the top of the screen and choosing the Revert command.
-Then, with the Color Replacement Tool selected, I’ll hold down my Alt (Win) / Option (Mac) key and click on one of the purple balloons to sample the color:
+First, I'll set the colors in the image back to what they were originally by going up to the File menu at the top of the screen and choosing the Revert command.
+Then, with the Color Replacement Tool selected, I'll hold down my Alt (Win) / Option (Mac) key and click on one of the purple balloons to sample its color:

 I'll set my blend mode in the Options Bar back to Color, the default setting.
 Then, I'll paint over the orange balloon to change its color to dark purple.
 Here's the result: